Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 ===================================

-[Universal Viewer] is a plugin for [Omeka] that adds the [IIIF] specifications in order to serve images like an [IIPImage] server, and the [UniversalViewer], a unified online player for any file.
+[Universal Viewer] is a plugin for [Omeka] that adds the [IIIF] specifications in order to serve images like a simple [IIP Image] server, and the [UniversalViewer], a unified online player for any file.
 It can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.
 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be used, for example for browse pages.

-The full specification of the "International Image Interoperability Framework" standard is supported (level 2), so any other widget that supports it can use it.
+The full specifications of the [International Image Interoperability Framework] standard are supported (level 2), so any widget that supports it can use it.

+The Universal Viewer supports the IXIF media extension too, so manifests can be served for any type of file.
+For non-images files, it is recommended to use a specific viewer or the [Universal Viewer], a widget that can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.

 The Universal Viewer was firstly developed by [Digirati] for the [Wellcome Library] of the [British Library] and the [National Library of Wales], then open sourced